Mastering Management Conference

 Bob Bannister, Imanage Performance

-You'll move beyond generic "awareness" to understand what neurodivergence actually means for day-to-day management.
+Your team's cognitive diversity is either your greatest untapped asset or your biggest blind spot.
+This practical 90-minute workshop gives you the frameworks and confidence to make it the former.
+You’ll move beyond generic "awareness" to understand what neurodivergence actually means for day-to-day management.
 Through proven tools like the Performance Enablers Matrix and the Manager's Pocket Guide, you'll learn to identify where neurodivergent employees need different support, what adjustments actually make a difference, and how to have productive conversations without making assumptions or overstepping.

 We'll cut through the jargon with a straightforward categorisation of neurodivergence, explore universal management principles that work across the spectrum, and reframe neurodiversity from a deficit model to a difference model that reveals hidden strengths in your team.
 You'll leave with practical resources you can use immediately and a clearer understanding of how to support individual needs while building collective team performance.
 Designed for managers who want simple, actionable strategies—not theoretical sensitivity training.